-A craving is a hankering for a specific food ― usually the type that is not part of your healthy eating plan.
+A craving is a hankering for a specific food ― usually the type that's not part of your healthy eating plan.
 Where do cravings come from, though?
 The answer lies in your brain.
 Research suggests that your brain is partially responsible because mental imagery plays a major role in cravings.

 When you crave a certain food, your brain generates vivid images of that food, reinforcing the craving and making it more powerful.
 When your brain is generating the imagery accompanying your craving, it has less brainpower available for other cognitive tasks.
-(So don't try solving algebraic equations while you're overwhelmed by the desire to gobble french fries.)
+(So don't try solving algebraic equations while you're overwhelmed by the desire to gobble French fries.)

 6 Tips for Stopping Food Cravings

-- Be proactive; eat regularly and don't let yourself get too hungry
+- Be proactive.
+Eat regularly and don't let yourself get too hungry.

-- Keep healthy snacks on hand wherever you are, especially when you're on the go
+- Keep healthy snacks on hand wherever you are, especially when you're on the go.

-- When a craving strikes, focus on something else; go for a walk, meditate, read, etc.
+- When a craving strikes, focus on something else — go for a walk, meditate, read, etc.

-- Indulge a little by having a piece of dark chocolate or fruit if you're craving sweets
+- Indulge a little by having a piece of dark chocolate or fruit if you're craving sweets.

 When a craving hits, track it.
 Write it down and note what you're doing when it strikes, how you're feeling and how you handled it.
 This helps you better understand and control them so you don't have to cave to cravings.

-For daily support, motivation and camaraderie with LIVESTRONG.COM team members, join our 30-Day Slim Down Facebook Group.
-We'll share daily recipes, tips, motivations, pictures and more!
+For daily support, motivation and camaraderie with LIVESTRONG.COM team members, join our Facebook Group for the Get Strong in 2019 Challenge.
+We'll share recipes, tips, motivations, pictures and more!
 Plus, we'll answer all your questions.